+=

 Code Definition

-8210 Final pathologic diagnosis from a resection of a lesion in the sigmoid colon is
+8140 Final pathologic diagnosis from a resection on 3/7/2018 of a lesion in the

-adenocarcinoma, NOS.
-Pathology from the colonoscopy recorded
+sigmoid colon is adenocarcinoma, NOS.
+Pathology from the colonoscopy

-adenocarcinoma in a polyp.
+recorded adenocarcinoma in a polyp.

 8310 Renal Cell Carcinoma, Clear Cell Type

 BEHAVIOR CODE ICD-O-3